Mirabilandia (Italy): History

 In 2003, Mirabilandia Beach (today Mirabeach), a water park, was added.
 It was expanded in 2004.

 Following the success, in 2006, the Spanish company Parques Reunidos, one of the leading companies in the amusement parks sector, became interested in the park and bought it.

 In the following years, Leprotto Express, Raratonga, and Reset, the first interactive dark ride in Italy, were added.
+Around Reset there is a zone which represents a post-apocalyptic New York.

 In 2009, iSpeed, a launched roller coaster, opened, replacing Sierra Tonante (which had closed in 2007) and becoming the tallest and fastest roller coaster in Italy, featuring an acceleration of 0 to 100 km/h in 2.2 seconds.

 In 2011 Master Thai, the first dueling roller coaster in Italy was added.

 In 2012, Divertical, the tallest water coaster in the world was inaugurated.

 In 2014, the children's area Dinoland opened with attractions including Reptilium, Raptotana, Rexplorer, Bicisauro, Brontocars, and Monosauro.

 In 2015 the stunt show got a partnership with Hot Wheels and a 18 metres in height mobile loop, the tallest loop in the world made by a car.

 In 2016, the Far West Valley area opened its doors, featuring the largest Horror House in Europe, Legends of Dead Town.

 In 2018, Mirabeach completed a 20,000-square-metre expansion.

 In 2019, the motorcycle-themed, 35,000-square-metre Ducati World area opened, featuring the world's first spike dueling roller coaster in the world, Desmo Race.

 In 2022 the horror house of The Walking Dead opens to replace Legends of Dead Town, moreover the park enters into a collaboration with Nickelodeon, which introduces the most popular cartoon mascots in the park with a meet & greet and a new live show.

+In 2025, following the collaboration with Paramount and Nickelodeon, will open the new area Nickelodeon Land.

+Current Rides

 Incidents

 In 2007, a man was struck by the leg of a female rider on the Katun roller coaster and killed.
 The rider was injured.
-The man was in a restricted area when he was hit, but the ride was closed for investigation.
+The man had entered a restricted area to recover a personal object that he had lost shortly before doing the attraction, when he was hit.
+The ride was closed for investigation.
+In the end, the park's management was not held responsible, and the roller coaster was re-opened the following day.